adioshun/gitBook_DeepDrive/paper2017-vanet-3d.md

 ## RELATED WORK

+- 자율 주행을 위해서는 **세그멘테이션이** 필수 적이다.
-One approach to understand the scene around vehicles is semantic segmentation that labels each pixel in an image withthe category of the belonging objects.
+	- semantic segmentation that labels each pixel in an image withthe

-Labeling each pixel ofthe scene independently from its surrounding pixels is a veryhard task to achieve.

-In order to know the category of a pixel,we have to rely on relatively short-range surrounding informationand long-range information.

-In other words, to determinethat a certain pixel belongs to a vehicle, a person or to anyother class of objects, we need to have a contextual windowthat is wide enough to show the surrounding of the pixel andconsequently to make an informed decision of the object classthat contains the pixel.

-Techniques based on Markov RandomFields (MRF), Conditional Random Field (CRF) and manygraphical models are presented in [9], [14], [16] to guaranteethe consistency of labeling of the pixels in the context ofthe overall image.
+- Techniques based on
+	- Markov RandomFields (MRF),
+	- Conditional Random Field (CRF)
+	- many graphical models are presented in [9], [14], [16] to guarantee the consistency of labeling of the pixels in the context ofthe overall image.

 In addition, the authors in [18], [12]and [7] developed various methods for presegmentation intosuperpixels or segment candidates that are used to extract thecategories and features characterizing individual segments andfrom combinations of neighboring segments.